Dermatitis Relief For Dog: Tips Every Owner Should Know

 - Thickened or darkened skin from chronic scratching

 Behavioural signs are just as telling.
-Dogs may scratch, lick, or chew themselves constantly, often focusing on their paws, belly, or ears.
+Dogs may constantly scratch, lick, or chew themselves, often focusing on their paws, belly, or ears.
 Some even rub their face against furniture to relieve the itch.

 Here’s a quick reference table to help you connect symptoms with possible types of dermatitis: